jaspector

 Monday-Friday, 7:00 AM to 10:00 AM (CCIS Mifflintown office)

-Typical inspection sequence: Inspection sequence is scope-dependent.
+Typical sequence: Inspection sequence is scope-dependent.
 No Fayette Township-specific public checklist was found.

 Permit triggers follow the Pennsylvania UCC and 34 Pa.
 Code 403.42.
 A permit is generally required for construction, alteration, repair, removal, change of occupancy, and regulated mechanical, electrical, gas, and plumbing work.

+Not all construction work requires a permit in Fayette Township, PA.
 The following work is generally exempt: Fences not over 6 feet high; Retaining walls not over 4 feet high unless supporting a surcharge or impounding certain liquids; Water tanks on grade up to 5,000 gallons within code limits; Sidewalks and driveways not more than 30 inches above grade, not over a basement or story below, and not part of an accessible route; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Ordinary repairs as defined by 34 Pa.
 Code 403.42(d).
 Note: No township-specific exempt-work handout was found.
 Pennsylvania UCC exemptions and ordinary-repair rules in 34 Pa.
 Code 403.42 apply.
 Confirm with Fayette Township before proceeding.
+When in doubt, confirm with the local building department before starting work.